-While it should be possible in most cases to decide whether or not a proposed project qualifies as permitted development (PD) there will inevitably be instances where the decision is less clear cut.
-If there is any ambiguity or question over whether your proposal passes the permitted development tests you have a number of options.
-It may, for instance, be possible to alter your plans to ensure they meet PD limits and conditions.
-For peace of mind you may choose to apply for a Lawful Development Certificate (LDC).
+For peace of mind we highly recommend you apply for a Lawful Development Certificate (LDC).
 This is not the same as planning permission but is proof that your household building work is lawful.
-If you should later want to sell your property an LDC may be helpful to answer queries raised by potential buyers or their legal representatives.
+If you should later want to sell your property an LDC can help to answer queries raised by potential buyers or their legal representatives.
 As such, it is important that all paperwork and records relating to your property are clear and up to date.

 You can apply to your local council for an LDC using the Planning Portal - How to Apply service.
 You will have to pay a fee.